 Diamond Grinding & Grooving

 Diamond grinding and grooving are alternative, cost-effective methods to restore deteriorated and out of specification concrete or asphalt road and pavement surfaces.
-Diamond grinding or grooving can be used in isolation or in conjunction with other rehabilitation techniques such as full depth slab replacements, dowel bar retrofit, joint resealing and spall repairs for a complete surface restoration.
+Diamond grinding RMS or diamond grooving can be used in isolation or in conjunction with other rehabilitation techniques such as full depth slab replacements, dowel bar retrofit, joint resealing and spall repairs for a complete surface restoration.

 The diamond grinding or grooving process comprises the removal of a layer of hardened pavement with the result being a smooth, level surface with enhanced texture and friction for improved rideability and safety.
 A reduction in road noise and improvement in the end-user drive experience is also characteristic of the grinding process, as well as an increase of the asset life.